ssherwood/spring-boot-jpa/docs/_posts/2017-01-16-create-a-repository.md

 it is typed to and we will rarely have to deal with JPA directly.

 // TODO: talk about why I'm not using @RestRepositories.
-In short, I find Spring Data REST to be too opinionated and harder to customize.
+In short, I find Spring Data REST to be a little too opinionated and harder to customize.

 Before we get too far ahead of ourselves, lets enable some basic configuration options that will help with future debugging: